-Permission for absence will only be granted in exceptional circumstances.
-The head teacher will consider each absence request individually and decide whether to grant the absence.
+Permission for absence will only be granted in exceptional circumstances as determined by the Local Authority.
+The headteacher will consider each absence request individually and decide whether to grant the absence.
 The headteacher will also decide how many days your child can be away from school, if the absence is granted.